 Also in this street there are many artisan shops and you can easily see them walking all the way.

-The artisans of via Toledo work in shops specialized in the realization and repair of umbrellas, corals e jewelry, but there are also master chocolatiers.
+The craftsmen of via Toledo work in shops specialized in the creation and repair of umbrellas, corals e Jewelry, but there are also master chocolatiers.

 Where is it: via Toledo - 80134 Naples

-The Chiaia district is one of the most elegant in Naples and there are many of the richest areas of the city, such as Via dei Mille, via Filangieri, via Chiaia and Piazza dei Martiri.
+The Chiaia district is among the most elegant in Naples and there are many of the richest areas of the city, such as via dei Mille, via Filangieri, via Chiaia and Piazza dei Martiri.

-There are shops of historical artisans, dedicated above all to clothing with great names in international fashion.
+There are shops of historical artisans, mainly dedicated to clothing with great names in international fashion.
 In Via Calabritto, for example, there is the Salvatore Ferragamo boutique, and in Via dei Mille there are also Louis Vuitton and Hogan.

-In the rest of the district it is also possible to come across numerous sartorial shops that carry on the Neapolitan school.
+In the rest of the district it is also possible to come across numerous tailoring shops that carry on the Neapolitan school.